Free Pictures of Butterflies

 Lord of the hedgerow and the best scent marks

 Gatekeeper (Pyronia tithonus) also known as the hedge brown.
 Butterfly is widespread across England and Wales but less common further north.
 Male is distinctive with scent marks on the wings.
 I don't know what it is but I love the browns.
 Cheeky reliable little guys they are the sparrow of the butterfly kingdom.

 Country cousin of the small and cabbage white

 Known as the Milkweed in Great Britain and the Wanderer in Australasia.

 Monarchs are very well known in North America for their long migrations from Mexico to Canada taking several generations to complete the round trip.
 The butterfly is one of the largest and most widespread and was probably named after King William III of England.
 Monarchs are foul tasting as a result of ingesting poisons from the milkweed plant and this provides them with some defense against predators.

-Free Pictures of Red Admiral Butterflies - Vanessa Atalanta
+Red Admiral Butterflies - Vanessa Atalanta

 Widespread member of the Nymphalidae Family